End of an Era: What is Next for Sudan After Ousting Longtime President Bashir?

 Coming to power in 1989 via a military coup, Bashir had long mastered the art of political survival.
 Many challenges to his position emerged either by internal competitors, civil society, opposition or even external forces.
 Each time though, the 75-year-old weathered the storm through sheer political brinkmanship or violent brute force.

-Notorious is the civil war in Darfur in western Sudan, where Bashir applied scorched earth policy to extinguish dissent.
+Notorious is the civil war in Darfur in western Sudan, where Bashir applied a scorched earth policy to extinguish dissent.
 The International Criminal Court indicted him later for these crimes against humanity.

 Bashir was known for imprisoning opponents, exiling perceived and real enemies, and cracking down on any dissent to his rule.
 Simply, he led with an iron fist.